Helping young people • Being a leader • Making a difference

 Nearly 1 million job openings for K-12 teachers are projected between 2014 and 2024 (excluding special education), according to the U.S. Department of Labor.
 The median annual wage in May 2016 for K-12 teachers ranges from nearly $52,000 to more than $58,000, depending on the grade level they teach.
 Those who obtain an advanced degree to become principals or superintendents can make considerably more.

-LLCC offers the following degree programs to successfully equip you for a career in education.
+LLCC offers the following degree programs to help successfully equip you for a career in education.
 Learn more about each program:

 - Designed for students planning to complete a baccalaureate program in elementary education.